NeoGranular/lanyon/_posts/2016-09-14-martial-god-chapter-01-45.md

 Since he already had such a technique in his hands, how could he not at least try cultivating it?

 He Yiming remained seated for about an hour with a calm mind before his mental state resumed its best state.
-Subsequently, he slowly opened the Blazing technique’s scripture and contemplated.
+Subsequently, he slowly opened the Blaze technique’s scripture and contemplated.

-The Blazing technique was a fire-type primary cultivation technique, which was vastly different from the metal-type and water-type primary techniques he had previously cultivated.
+The Blaze technique was a fire-type primary cultivation technique, which was vastly different from the metal-type and water-type primary techniques he had previously cultivated.

 As He Yiming began to cultivate according to the copied book, all the positions where his Internal Energy was present immediately began to give off a warm and fuzzy feeling.
 He clicked his tongue in wonder; deserving of its title of a top-level fire-type primary cultivation technique.
 It’s feel was indeed extraordinary.